wisespira/ESO-National-Demand-Model/README.md

 <img width="700" src="https://raw.githubusercontent.com/wisespira/ESO-National-Demand-Model/master/imgs/AverageNDEachDay2020.png">
  </p>

-The Average ND throughout the year gave some insight into the right skew showing a strong potential link between ND colder months and seasions.
+The Average ND throughout the year gave some insight into the right skew showing a strong potential link between ND in earlier months.
 Anouther very interesting feature is the pattern of one off low ND followed by a few days of high ND.

 <p align="center">